alomew/hacker-the-bear/README.md

 WHAT WE WANT TO ACHIEVE

 Our idea is to create a communication-focused companion to combat loneliness in the elderly, especially those showing early signs of dementia.
 Many individuals in this category live alone, and therefore have little opportunity to have a conversation.
+Age UK report that over a million older people say they go over a month without talking to a friend, neighbour, or family member.
 It is possible that this lack of conversation could lead to a deterioration of their memory.
 Our device should promote a daily conversation that forces the user to interact with the toy, by recounting their activities throughout the day, for example.
 The Alzheimer’s Society claims that keeping the brain active by doing these sorts of exercises can improve memory and retain information for longer.

 The device should follow some fundamental aims: